Ayla's questions echoed between them, but neither man let it show.

 For now, Julius agreed to help him keep the bad men and bounty hunters from kidnapping her.

-He decided to fall asleep right with Ayla on his chest.
+He decided to fall asleep right there on the couch, with Ayla on his chest.

 Julius wasn't about to spend the rest of the night watching the new love birds sleep, cuddling on the couch, or cooped up in his room.